Law Enforcement Academy - Technical Diploma

 Students who successfully complete this program will receive law enforcement officer certifiability status in the state of Wisconsin.

 This flexible choice is perfect for students who want to attend Law Enforcement Academy while having a full-time job.
-With space for 12 students (accepted on a first-come, first-served basis), grant funding is available to cover all tuition and fees.

 Students should have at least 40 credits at an associate degree level, or current employment with a sponsoring law enforcement agency.
 This program meets criteria set by the Wisconsin Department of Justice, Training and Standards Bureau.